A Star is Born (2018)

-In this movie, Jackson Maine, an established popular singer/songwriter with a drinking and drug problem discovers and falls in love with Ally, an unknown singer and songwriter he hears singing at a drag bar.
-The movie follows the two musicians who fall in love with each other, Ally’s rise to fame, and Jackson’s decent from fame and continuing down the path of drugs and alcohol abuse.
+In this movie, Jackson Maine, an established famous singer/songwriter with a drinking and drug problem discovers and falls in love with Ally, an unknown singer, and songwriter he hears singing at a drag bar.
+The movie follows the two musicians who fall in love with each other, Ally’s rise to fame, and Jackson’s descent from glory and continuing down the path of drugs and alcohol abuse.
 All while Jackson and Ally try to maintain the love that they have for each other.

 This is the fourth movie or third remake of the film A Star is Born.
-The original movie came out in 1937 featuring Janet Gaynor and Fredric March, then there was a musical in 1954 with Judy Garland and James Mason, and a 1976 rock musical with Barbara Streisand and Kris Kristofferson.
+The original film came out in 1937 featuring Janet Gaynor and Fredric March, then there was a musical in 1954 with Judy Garland and James Mason, and a 1976 rock musical with Barbara Streisand and Kris Kristofferson.
 The 2018 movie seems to take the basic story template of the other three movies from what I read.
-I’ve never seen the other movies, so, I’m going to try to only focus on the 2018 movie for this article.
-Fun fact, originally Beyonce Knowles was attached to the project as Ally when it was originally Going to be directed by Clint Eastwood.
-I would have liked to see how that would have turned out, but they both left the film and Bradley Cooper took over in 2015.
+I’ve never seen the other movies, so, I’m going to try to only focus on the 2018 film for this article.
+Fun fact, originally Beyonce Knowles was attached to the project as Ally when it was initially going to be directed by Clint Eastwood.
+I would have liked to see how that would have turned out, but they both left the film, and Bradley Cooper took over in 2015.

 Bradley Cooper and Lady Gaga were great together.
 They both just fit really well together and felt like a troubled believable couple in love.
-Bradley Cooper was excellent and spot on as a rock star starting his decent from grace.
+Bradley Cooper is excellent as a rock star starting his descent from grace.
 I didn’t even need to know anything else about his back story.
-From the start of the film, I understood that he was cliché of an aging rock star popping pills before his start of his music set.
-I said cliche and it’s been done before, but Bradley Cooper gave such a great take on this character.
-He look liked his body had taken a toll with the alcohol and drugs and a lot of the times Jackson was what seem to me, hardly sober.
+From the start of the film, I understood that he was cliché of an aging rock star popping pills before the beginning of his music set.
+I said cliche, and it’s been done before, but Bradley Cooper gave such a great take on this character.
+He looks like his body had taken a toll with the alcohol and drugs and a lot of the times Jackson was what seems to me, hardly sober.
 He had lumbered around and never spoke very clearly.
-The muttering was my take on his hearing which was starting to go on him and being inebriated.
-He definitely had the look and acting down for this role.
+The muttering was my take on his hearing, which was starting to go on him and being inebriated.
+He definitely had a look and acting down for this role.

 Lady Gaga was a great choice to play Ally.
 All of these movies seemed to use a female pop star with some sort of vocal talent be it Barbara Streisand or Judy Garland.
 Lady Gaga is established as a pop music superstar and made the role of Ally believable.
-She seemed to rise without any struggle with an exception for her manager Rez, but the conflict of her love for Jackson was very good and made up for that.
-The only odd reason for Ally not being a star already was she was told that she had a big nose.
-An odd choice as she looked fine facially to me.
-Even when they should side profiles of her, her noise looked normal to me.
+She seemed to rise without any struggle with an exception for her manager Rez, but the conflict of her love for Jackson was terrific and made up for that.
+The only odd reason for Ally not being a star already was that Ally had a big nose.
+A different choice as she looked beautiful facially to me.
+Even when they should side profiles of her, her nose looked reasonable to me.

 One of the more surprising things for me for this movie was Sam Elliot.
 In most films, he just seems to be there to, well, be there.
-I actually felt like he had a legitimate good role as Jackson’s older brother and manager Bobby.
-I got enough from his fairly short screen time to know Bobby without feeling like I’m missing something.
-Being Jackson’s older brother who tried to look out for his younger brother for as much as Jackson pushed him away, showed a lot of character from the both of them.
-He never back down from his younger brother and still looked out for him, despite not giving him praise and being a little more absent from his brother’s demons than I felt her should have been.
-Defiantly Bobby’s father archetype in the movie and made it difficult to watch when Jack told Bobby that his always idolized him.
+I actually felt like he had a legitimate proper role as Jackson’s older brother and manager Bobby.
+I got enough from his relatively short screen time to know Bobby without feeling like I’m missing something.
+Being Jackson’s older brother, who tried to look out for his younger brother for as much as Jackson pushed him away, showed a lot of character from both of them.
+He never backs down from his younger brother and still looked out for him, despite not giving him praise and being a little more absent from his brother’s demons than I felt he should have been.
+Defiantly Bobby’s father archetype in the movie and made it difficult to watch when Jack told Bobby that he always idolized him.
 Andrew Dice Clay as Ally’s dad Lorenzo was unrecognizable to me.
-I unfortunately have to say that Dave Chappelle as George Noodles Stone, Jackson’s close friend and a retired musician didn’t need to be in the movie.
-He was only used after Jackson was found pass out on the side-walk near his friend’s house and a scene of Ally berating him at Noodles home.
-Jack proposes to Ally here as well after their fight, but could have been done elsewhere with another character.
+I, unfortunately, have to say that Dave Chappelle as George Noodles Stone, Jackson’s close friend and a retired musician didn’t need to be in the movie.
+He was only used after Jackson was found passed out on the sidewalk near his friend’s house and a scene of Ally berating him at Noodles home.
+Jack proposes to Ally here as well after their fight but could have been done elsewhere with another character.

 Was this movie a musical to me, sort of.
-The film is being classified as a musical romantic drama.
-However, the film isn’t like any kind of typical modern or classic american movie musicals like The Greatest Showman, Singing in the Rain, West Side Story or La La Land where the actors burst into song or dance in the middle of the story.
+The film is being classified as a romantic musical drama.
+However, the film isn’t like any kind of typical modern or classic American movie musicals like The Greatest Showman, Singing in the Rain, West Side Story or La La Land where the actors burst into song or dance in the middle of the story.
 I’m also sure that the only music that was used was during the performances on stage.
-But that is ok for me and I liked that.
+But that is ok with me, and I liked that.
 The quieter that this movie was, the more I was able to focus on the story and acting itself.
 The soundtrack was great.
-There are a lot of great songs including Shallow, I’ll Never Love Again, and Always Remember Us This Way.
+There are a lot of great songs, including Shallow, I’ll Never Love Again, and Always Remember Us This Way.
 The problem I have with the songs is I want to call them original, but I don’t know if they are or not.
 I’m going to go with they are.

 The cinematography was great.
 I don’t often discuss too much about how a movie is shot, but the camera placement did help move the narrative and give a POV feel for me.
-Most of the time actors on stage for a musical performance where shot from a low angle perspective and the camera was a bit shaky.
-It gave me both a feel of being at a concert and on stage seeing a performance.
+Most of the time, actors on stage for a musical performance were shot from a low angle perspective, and the camera was a bit shaky.
+It gave me both a feeling of being at a concert and on stage seeing a performance.
 When they were at TV show performances like the Grammy’s or Saturday Night Live, it felts more like I was watching the show on TV, with a more steady camera.
-Aside from all of that, there is other times the cinematography was used to the story’s advantage, mainly Jackson and Ally’s story.
-There was a lot of close-ups of them together and they were always the focus whether separate or together.
+Aside from all of that, there are other times the cinematography was used to the story’s advantage, mainly Jackson and Ally’s story.
+There was a lot of close-ups of them together, and they were always the focus, whether separate or together.
 It showed me that they were meant to be in love.
 I felt genuine care from both of them.
-Jackson trying to hold on to normality despite the drugs and alcohol taking over him and his actions.
+Jackson is trying to hold on to normality despite the drugs and alcohol taking over him and his actions.
 Ally being in love with a man who took her under his wing and willing to stay by him even in the worst of times.

 Have you seen any of the A Star is born movies?
 Which is your favorite one?
 Like comment and subscribe and thank you for reading.